hberkayaktas/hberkayaktas/README.md

 * 🌍  I'm based in Turkey ORDU
 * ✉️  You can contact me at [hberkayaktas@gmail.com](mailto:hberkayaktas@gmail.com)
-* 🧠  I'm learning React Native
+* 🧠  I'm learning Kubernetes
-* ⚡  I’m interested in Docker 👀
+* ⚡  I’m interested in Nomad 👀

 ### Skills